Aenariss/DIP/content-blocking/README.md

 Problems:
 Loading is absolutely terrible -> Selenium crashes absolutely unpredictably, gets stuck on a page, after launch works perfectly... please be patient and prepare for multiple relaunches (dont forget to save your traffic each time cuz folder is deleted!) and then setting all the traffic fragments together

-Have fun setting up the position to click to enable developer mode, because Selenium will not help you, if oyu try to manipulate chrome://extensions, it just shuts down.
-Have fun!

 JShelter FPD sometimes has a race condition which causes fingerprinting to not work on some pages.